PyJaipur/100DaysOfCode/tanaymehta28/README.md

 /\Plans: Best development happens when you do things the unplanned way!

 ### Day 5
++Added
+1. Today I learned and implemented Ray Tracing Algorithm in Python 3.5 using Numpy as Matplotlib.
+This Algorithm Imlpements the State-of-the are ray tracing algorithm and uses it render an image and save it too.

+/\Plans: Tommorow I will Implement Logistic Regression in Python using Only Numpy (and sckit-learn for Data Loading).
+This will be done on Iris Dataset.

 ### Day 6
++Added
+1. Today, I performed Logistic Regression in Python (Numpy) without using any external functions (like LinearRegressor in Keras, etc).
+This can serve as an assignment implmentation of Andrew NG's Machine Learning course's (on Coursera) 3rd/4rth Week.
+It only uses Scikit-learn for importing training data.
+This is done on Iris Dataset.

+/\Plans: Honestly!
+I don't know!!

 ### Day 7

+### Day 8

+### Day 9

+### Day 10